Educorreia932/FEUP-ESOF/README.md

 > Behind every great answer is a great question.

-For speakers who want to improve the speaker-participant interaction, **Ask Away** is an app that guarentees that the questions asked are the ones that the atendees want to hear the most, by using a voting and moderating system that rewards the best questions.
+For speakers who want to improve the speaker-participant interaction, **Ask Away** is an app that makes sure that the questions asked are the ones that the atendees want to hear the most, by using a voting and moderating system that rewards the best questions.
-Atendees can submit new questions during a talk in our app, to be answered by the speaker without disrupting the talk.
+Atendees can submit new questions during a talk in our app, to be answered by the speaker without interrupting the talk.

 ---
 ## Requirements